jstedfast/MimeKit/README.md

 If you don't have the Xamarin products, you'll probably want to open the MimeKitDesktopOnly.sln instead of MimeKit.sln.

-Once you've opened the appropriate MimeKit solution file in either Xamarin Studio or Visual Studio 2010+ (either will work), you can simply choose Debug or Release and build.
+Once you've opened the appropriate MimeKit solution file in either Xamarin Studio or Visual Studio 2010+ (either will work), you can simply choose the Debug or Release build configuration and then build.

 Note: The Release build will generate the xml API documentation, but the Debug build will not.